jrjames83/search_with_machine_learning_course/week3/project_commentary.md

 9  bbuy_products  _doc  3133099   546.55554  [pcmcat171900050029]  [LifeProof - Case for Apple® iPhone® 4 and 4S ...
 [Compatible with Apple iPhone 4 and 4S; polyca...
 ```

 The word `touchpad` below.
-Somewhat ambiguous, but we're not showing dishwashers!
+Somewhat ambiguous, but we're not showing dishwashers at least, when using the ML generated filters.
 ```
 touchpad
 Warning : `load_model` does not return WordVectorModel or SupervisedModel any more, but a `FastText` object which is very similar.